 Prior to bringing your child to the 2-3 year old vaccination clinics, please download and complete the attached form and bring it with you to hand to the nurse at your child's appointment.
 Thank you.

 Our Saturday clinics are extremely popular with our patients and we regularly vaccinate hundreds of patients on these dates.
-This year, we have three Saturday dates planned on:

 For more information about how important it is to protect yourself from flu this winter by having a flu vaccination, please see the following link: